-- Make audio and video calls - View contacts in the phone book - Start sharing content from your computer - Adjust the optional camera's position.
-You can also store the position to retrieve it later. - Record your videoconferences (license required) - Perform basic configuration, such as setting the interface language - Set your preferences, such as activating the Do Not Disturb feature - · Check the system status
+- · Make audio and video calls - View contacts in the phone book - Start sharing content from your computer - Adjust the camera position.
+You can also store the position to retrieve it later. - Record your videoconferences (license required) - · Perform basic configuration, such as setting the interface language

+- Set your preferences, such as activating the Do Not Disturb feature - Check the system status

-You navigate XT Series menus using arrow keys and pressing the ok/menu key on the XT Remote Control Unit (for details, see Using the XT Remote Control Unit on page 20).
-Alternatively, you can use your keyboard and mouse to navigate the menus, as described in Using the Keyboard and Mouse to Control the Scopia XT Executive on page 24.
+You navigate XT Series menus using arrow keys and pressing the ok/menu key on the XT Remote Control Unit (for details, see Using the XT Remote Control Unit on page 17).